viamrobotics/docs/docs/components/encoder.md

 - Some sort of rotary robot part (like a motor, joint or dial) for which you want to measure movement

 ## Mechanism
-Viam supports [quadrature encoders](https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_outputs)[^qe], which output two phases that can be used together to detect how far something has turned and in which direction.
+Viam supports <a href="https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_outputs" target="_blank">quadrature encoders</a>[^qe], which output two phases that can be used together to detect how far something has turned and in which direction.
 Each phase output goes to a different pin on the board.
 Viam also supports single pin “pulse output” encoders which give relative position but not direction.
 [^qe]:<a href="https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_outputs" target="_blank">quadrature encoders: https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_outputs</a>